 Start by asking yourself if you’re a strong swimmer, or not.
 If you are a strong swimmer, position yourself front and center with a straight line to the first sighting buoy.
 If swimming is not your strong suit, then place yourself accordingly towards the back and off to the side.
 You don’t want to be right in the center of the masses.

 Once the gun goes off, take your time getting in and swim towards clear water.
 There is no reason to rush to battle the chaos.
-Be okay with losing a few seconds, in order to prioritize your comfort.
+Be okay with losing a few seconds, to prioritize your comfort.
 The more comfortable you feel during your open water swim the better your swim will go.

 There are two ways you will start a triathlon: either wading in deeper water or on land with a running start.